-Unfortunately, though, financial literacy is lacking in the US, with 65% of Americans being financially illiterate and unable to manage their money.
+Unfortunately, though, financial literacy is lacking in the US.
+For example, only 57% of adult Americans are financially literate and able to manage their money.

 While literacy may be lacking, it doesn’t take long to build essential foundation skills in personal finance.
 So, whatever life stage you're at, now's the right time to explore the basics of money management.

-This guide is suitable for anyone who is beginning their financial literacy journey.
+This guide is suitable for anyone who is beginning their financial literacy journey or anyone who wants to brush up on the basics.
 Remember: it’s never too late to learn.

-But before we dive into our guide on financial literacy for beginners, let's talk about what basic financial literacy skills are.
+But before we dive into our guide on the basics of financial literacy, let's talk about why this matters.

 Financial literacy covers several topics, including budgeting, banking, investing, handling debt, and planning for the future.
 Once you understand the basics in these areas, you'll be able to set and achieve financial goals by making savvy decisions.

-If you’re on the fence about learning the basics of financial literacy, here are some compelling reasons to commit to this type of education.
+If you’re on the fence about learning financial literacy, here are some compelling reasons to commit to this type of education and get more financial information.

-Pass on excellent financial literacy skills to our children
+Can pass on financial literacy skills to your children

 Without tracking your outgoing expenses, it’s so easy to waste money.
 And budgeting isn’t as tricky as it sounds.